 Check out our FAQs to learn more about Shadow’s Edge and the psychology, storyline, research, and team behind the game

 “My daughter connected with the writing in a way that was quite

 surprising to me.
-The art appealed to her as it didn’t take as much mental energy.
 She found it calming and positive because

 she could see her own impact on her game world.”

 – Linda, mother

 We conduct and support research to deepen our understanding of how game play can help patients build resilience through learning to examine and express emotions associated with challenging experiences.

 Our in-house research with 55 teens and young adult pediatric and mental health patients measured the effect of playing Shadow’s Edge during a one-month period on the factors shown to build resilience in academic literature.

 Research showed significant increase in all seven resilience factors studied, with emotional regulation, optimism, and positive self-identity showing the greatest change.

 Further research is being conducted at Lurie’s Children’s Hospital with adolescents and young adults with cancer at their final stage of treatment and into survivorship.